pawenn/RL_projekt/README.md

 ### Video

-The `VideoRecorder` can be used to record videos of the agent during training.
-Can be used by the setting the `train.record_video` option in the corresponding .yaml-file to true (taken from ???).
+The `VideoRecorder` can be used to record videos of the agent during training (taken from [SAC-AE](https://github.com/denisyarats/pytorch_sac_ae)).
+Can be used by the setting the `train.record_video` option in the corresponding .yaml-file to true.

 ### Evaluation